Hadang: Namak New Town

-After passing through the Mokpo tollgate in Jeollanam-do, the last stop of the Seohaean Expressway, and exiting at the Illo Interchange, you will see a large sign with an arrow on the right and the words “Jeonnam Provincial Office Relocation Headquarters 8.5km” written on it.
-If you drive along this road for about 10 minutes, the new town ‘Namak New Town’, which is being built on 4.4 million pyeong in Ogam-dong, Mokpo-si, and Illo-eup and Samhyang-myeon, Muan-gun, is in full glory for the relocation of the provincial government.
+After passing through the Mokpo tollgate in Jeollanam-do, the last stop of the Seohaean Expressway, and exiting at the Illo Interchange, you will see a large sign with an arrow on the right and the words "Jeonnam Provincial Office Relocation Headquarters 8.5km" written on it.
+If you drive along this road for about 10 minutes, the new town 'Namak New Town', which is being built on 4.4 million pyeong in Ogam-dong, Mokpo, and Illo-eup and Samhyang-myeon, Muan-gun, is in full glory for the relocation of the provincial government.
 Upon receiving guidance on the 13th and entering about 1 km inward, a large 23-story building towering over a barren field caught my eye.
 This building is the new Jeonnam Provincial Office building that symbolizes the change here.
 At the construction site of Namak New Town, there was a loud roar of pokane and excavators.

 In Namak New Town, a bus-only road (width 21-25m) will be built for the first time in Korea.
 Bike lanes and pedestrian-only roads are also secured on the bus-only road to be built in the 5.5 km section that connects the city center and Mokpo city center from the bus terminal.